MayankRaikwar/SoK-of-Used-Cryptography-in-Blockchain/README.md

 ----
 #### Research Problem 10:
-Design an anti-theft blockchain sys- tem, i.e., a system that guarantees a return of stolen assets back to their legitimate owners.
+Design an anti-theft blockchain system, i.e., a system that guarantees a return of stolen assets back to their legitimate owners.

 ----
 #### Research Problem 11:
-Construct a new blockchain mech- anism that has comparably efficient public key addresses and comparably small digital signatures as the currently used ones, but that is based on Post-Quantum cryptographic schemes.
+Construct a new blockchain mechanism that has comparably efficient public key addresses and comparably small digital signatures as the currently used ones, but that is based on Post-Quantum cryptographic schemes.

 ----
 #### Research Problem 12:
-Study the easiness/hardness of obfus- cating programs written in the scripting languages used in the current blockchain systems.
+Study the easiness/hardness of obfuscating programs written in the scripting languages used in the current blockchain systems.
 Study the feasibility of applying some of the developed obfuscation techniques in C, C++, Java and Perl for the blockchain scripting languages.

 ----
 #### Research Problem 13: